SystemsApproach/private5g/ran.rst

 Drilling down to the next level of detail, :numref:`Figure %s
 <fig-ric>` shows an exemplar implementation of a RIC based on a
 retargeting of the Open Network OS (ONOS) for the SD-RAN use case.
-ONOS was originally designed to support traditional wireline network switches using a combination of OpenFlow, P4Runtime, gNMI, and gNOI interfaces.
-For the SD-RAN use case, the ONOS-based RIC instead supports a set of RAN-specific north- and south-facing interfaces, but internally takes advantage of the same collection of subsystems (microservices) as in the wireline case.\ [#]_
+ONOS (described in our SDN book) was originally designed to support traditional wireline network switches using standard interfaces (OpenFlow, P4Runtime, etc.).
+For the SD-RAN use case, the ONOS-based RIC instead supports a set of RAN-specific north- and south-facing interfaces, but internally takes advantage of the same collection of subsystems (microservices) as in the wireline case.\
+[#]_

 .. [#] Technically, the O-RAN definition of the RIC refers to the
-       combination of xApps and the underlying platform (in our case ONOS), but we emphasize the distinction between two, in keeping with the SDN model of distinguishing between the Network OS and the suite of Control Apps that run on it.
+       combination of xApps and the underlying platform (in our case ONOS), but we emphasize the distinction between the two, in keeping with the SDN model of distinguishing between the Network OS and the suite of Control Apps that run on it.